-Although for years I had considered publishing a first book, I just did it in 2008, when my literature and film projects were simultaneously selected in highly competitive state-funded prizes, one of them aimed at helping writers to publish their first novels, another being focused in short film production.
-Two years later, my writings and productions at the time earned me an invitation from Black Maria Films, then a big Brazilian advertisement and content production company, to create, develop and manage a new Film And TV Department within the company.
-Then, for the following five years, while I wrote and published my second novel and shot my first documentary, I also worked as the company’s projects’ coordinator and executive producer, writing, developing and producing films and TV series.
+Although for years I had considered publishing a first book, I just did it in 2008, when my literature and film projects were simultaneously selected in highly competitive state-funded prizes, one of them aimed at helping writers to publish their first novels, and another being focused in short film production.
+A couple of years later, my writings and short films earned me an invitation from Black Maria Films, then a big Brazilian advertisement and content production company, to create, develop and manage a new Film And TV Department within the company.
+For the following five years, while I wrote and published my second novel and shot my first documentary, I also worked as the company’s projects’ coordinator and executive producer, writing, developing and producing films and TV series.

-My most prominent works at that time were my first two novels and mainstream action films.
-The novels, “The Poet, the Rose and a Thousand Letters” (Anna Blume Editions, 2009) and “Isolation”(CH Editions, 2012), were both based on actual events and long research, picturing real characters and dramatic events amidst the immigration context in Brazil during the 1930s and 1940s, and demanded thorough, quality structuring work (initially developed for theatre and screen).
+My most prominent works at that time were my two novels and mainstream action films.
+The novels, “The Poet, the Rose and a Thousand Letters” (Anna Blume Editions, 2009) and “Isolation”(CH Editions, 2012), were both based on actual events and long historical research, picturing real characters and dramatic events amidst the immigration context in Brazil during the 1930s and 1940s; both demanded thorough, quality structuring work (which, by the way, I had initially developed for stage and screen).
 I was also an executive producer for internationally released movies such as “Two Rabbits” (Imagem Filmes; Telecine; Turner; Sony Crackle); “Bigger than The World – the Story of José Aldo” and the Brazilian unit for “Solace” (Eden Rock Media; New Line Cinema; Film Nation Entertainment; Diamond Films; Relativity Media – starring Anthony Hopkins, Colin Farrel and Jeffrey Dean Morgan).

-In 2015, I moved on to developing and exec producing my own projects again, both in literature and for the film industry, and since then, I have been working as a freelance writer as well.
-The third story related to my fist novels ended up being a screenplay, after I was awarded a national screenplay development prize in that same year to develop the story for the screen, “Oranya”.
-The project was also selected by the Moscow Business Square Co-production Forum and I ended up in the Moscow Film Festival to present it, and in St. Petersburg to do some location scouting.
+In 2015, I moved on to writing, developing and exec-producing my own projects again, both in literature and for the film industry, and since then, I have been working as a freelance writer as well.
+The third story related to my two novels ended up being a screenplay, after I was awarded a national screenplay development prize in that same year to develop the story for the screen, “Oranya”.
+The project was also selected by the Moscow Business Square Co-production Forum and I presented it in the Moscow Film Festival.